Stars Academy

-Stars Academy (聲夢傳奇; lit.
-Legend of a Musical Dream) is a Hong Kong singing competition television series created and produced by television network TVB and its subsidiary, TVB Music Group.
+Stars Academy (聲夢傳奇 (Legend of a Musical Dream)) is a Hong Kong singing competition television series created and produced by television network TVB and its subsidiary, TVB Music Group.
 The show ran for two seasons from 2021 to 2022, aiming to discover unsigned young singing talents.
 Its judging panel featured various Hong Kong music executives, music producers, singer-songwriters, radio DJs, and music critics.
 The winners of the two seasons were Gigi Yim and Jasmine Yam.

 Format

 The singing competition spans multiple seasons, featuring pre-recorded rounds and a live finale.
 Contestants showcase their talents individually or in groups, progressing through various rounds and facing eliminations.
 Coaches, composed of established singers, form teams and guide contestants, while judges, including industry professionals like music executives from major record labels, music producers, singer-songwriters, radio DJs, and music critics, provide evaluations.
 (Note: Major record labels include Emperor Entertainment Group, Media Asia Music, Sony Music Hong Kong, TVB Music Group, Universal Music Hong Kong, and Warner Music Hong Kong.)
 In all rounds except the live finale, contestants are evaluated based on judges' scores.
 The ultimate winner is determined through a combination of judges' scores and audience votes in the grand finale, where the voting window opens for a specific timeframe leading up to, and closing at a designated time on the finale day.
 The format combines individual performances, team dynamics, and themed challenges.

 The winner receives a monetary prize of HKD $100,000.
 In the second season, additional prizes were introduced for the first and second runners-up, as well as other awards for remaining finalists.
 The eligible age-range for contestants is 30 years old and below.